Skip to main content

 For example, when people have CKD, their kidneys have trouble properly balancing sodium, an electrolyte, in the blood.
 And too much sodium in the blood long term can raise the risk of serious complications, such as heart disease.

-By blocking the SGLT2 protein, Farxiga helps lower the amount of glucose and sodium in your blood.
+By blocking the SGLT2 protein, Farxiga helps lower the amount of sugar and sodium in your blood.
 This takes stress off the kidneys, helping them to work better.
 Some experts believe Farxiga and other SGLT2 inhibitors may also help prevent damage to the kidneys by lowering the pressure in the blood vessels in and around these organs, relieving even more strain and stress from them.

 Is Farxiga safe for people with all stages of kidney disease?